orbitdb/web3-workshop/Workshop.md

 Next we will create a `feed` store to maintain our playlists.
 Let's put it in a method called `loadPlaylists ()` in `PlaylistsStore.js` and call it in our `connect` function.

+We then iterate through all the entries in our feed with `feed.all` and add them to our `playlists` array to be rendered.
+Additionally we should listen for a `write` event from our feed indicated a new entry has been written.

 ```js
 async connect(ipfs, options = {}) {
   //set up orbitdb